Asashou/notes/04_numpy/04_numpy.md

     - `np.save()` - to a binary `.npy` file
     - `np.savez()` & `np.savez_compressed()` - save multiple arrays to an uncompressed or compressed `.zip` file

-- commonly used array properties:
-    - `a.shape`, `a.dtype`, `a.nbytes`

-- use judgement when deciding between lists and arrays
+- deciding between lists and arrays:
     - use a list when:
         - have heterogenous data types you want to store together in a sequence
         - want to easily add and remove items from a sequence
         - don't have to store a very large number of items, memory use isn't an issue
         - don't have to do vectorized operations on the sequence, e.g. adding two of them together
     - otherwise, use an array!